 Lisa Pearson is an experienced, versatile and creative litigator specializing in copyright, trademark, unfair competition and Internet-related disputes.
-She represents creators and brand owners across a broad spectrum of industries including fashion and luxury goods, publishing, the arts and entertainment, consumer products, travel and many others.
+She represents creators and brand owners across a broad spectrum of industries including fashion and luxury goods, financial services, publishing, arts and entertainment, consumer products, travel and many others.

-Ms. Pearson began her legal career at one of New York's top litigation firms, where she enjoyed a diverse complex litigation practice, handling contract, tort, securities, First Amendment, white collar, International Trade Commission and even death penalty cases, in addition to intellectual property.
+Ms. Pearson began her legal career at one of New York's top litigation firms, where she enjoyed a diverse complex litigation practice.
 Since 1991, she has focused on intellectual property litigation, obtaining excellent results for her clients in federal and state courts across the United States, in UDRP proceedings to recover domain names, and in cancellation and opposition proceedings in the U.S. Patent and Trademark Office.
-She has designed and implemented comprehensive policing, enforcement and anti-counterfeiting programs for many well-known rights owners, and counsels clients in a wide array of issues.
+She has designed and implemented comprehensive policing, enforcement and anti-counterfeiting programs for many well-known rights owners, and counsels clients on a wide array of issues.

 A trained mediator and member of the International Trademark Association (INTA) Trademark Mediators Network, Ms. Pearson has a keen interest in alternative dispute resolution.
 She has successfully resolved numerous disputes through mediation, arbitration and favorable settlements.
 Because she endeavors to find sensible business solutions to legal problems, she has also assisted clients in negotiating and drafting asset purchase agreements, intellectual property licenses and transfers, coexistence agreements and other commercial agreements.

-Obtained after filing this infringement action in the U.S. District Court for the District of New Jersey against numerous entities using variants of the F1 mark in connection with kart racing facilities, air travel, and hospitality businesses, we reached early settlements with a number of the defendants, but those using the marks for kart racing in Massachusetts filed a motion to dismiss for lack of personal jurisdiction.
-We defeated that motion and then negotiated a consent judgment and confidential settlement under which the kart racing facilities will rebrand and cease use of the F1 marks.
+Stopped infringement of F1 mark.
+After filing this infringement action on behalf of Formula 1 against numerous entities using variants of the F1 mark in connection with kart racing facilities, air travel, and hospitality businesses, we reached early settlements with several defendants, but those using the marks for kart racing in Massachusetts filed a motion to dismiss for lack of personal jurisdiction.
+We defeated that motion and then negotiated a consent judgment and confidential settlement under which the kart racing facilities rebranded and ceased use of the F1 marks.
 Formula One Licensing BV and Formula One World Championship Ltd. v.
 F1 New Jersey, LLC et al., Case 1:14-cv-05812-JBS-AMD (D.N.J.).

-Represented youth fashion retailer American Eagle Outfitters in a trademark infringement and unfair competition matters.
-We filed suit in 2010 on behalf of AEO against a number of defendants who opened retail stores under the name AMERICAN EAGLE FURNITURE.
+Successful policing and enforcement program for youth fashion retailer American Eagle Outfitters.
+Among our successes in the courts and U.S. Trademark Office is the lawsuit we filed suit in 2010 against a number of defendants who opened retail stores under the name AMERICAN EAGLE FURNITURE.
 The defendants asserted that there was no likelihood of confusion due to the obvious differences in the parties’ goods, customers and price points.
 The court ruled in our favor on virtually every likelihood-of-confusion factor and every issue.
 It found that the defendants had infringed AEO’s mark; it cancelled defendants’ registration; and it rejected their defenses.
 The court further offered a number of findings that will prove helpful to AEO beyond this case—such as there is “evidence amply supporting the strength and fame of AE Outfitters’ mark.”
 Am.
 Eagle Outfitters, Inc. v.
 Am.
 Eagle Furniture, Inc., 11 C 02242, 2013 WL6839815 (N.D.
 Ill.
 Dec.
 27, 2013).

 Defeated a motion for a preliminary injunction brought by True Fit against our client True & Co., an e-commerce lingerie retailer that offers bra-fitting services to its customers.
 On the basis of its alleged family of TRUE marks, including TRUE FIT, TRUE TO YOU, and TRUING UP, True Fit, which offers e-commerce fitting services, sought an injunction barring True & Co. from using any marks containing the word “true.”
 The Court denied preliminary injunctive relief and accepted our argument that, “in the Twenty-First Century . . . [t]hat the goods or services of the parties are both found on the Internet proves little, if anything, about the likelihood that consumers will confuse similar marks used on such goods or services,” diverging from many decisions holding the opposite.
 Following the preliminary injunction ruling, the case recently settled without further litigation on terms favorable to True & Co.
 True Fit Corp. v.
 True & Co., No. 12-cv-11006 (D. Mass.
 March 4, 2013).